ando-shah/fm-playground/README.md

 Pretrained model weights are available on [Hugging Face](https://huggingface.co/XShadow/GeoFMs).

 #### Model Spefic Instructons
-- SenPa-MAE: The cloud storage link for the weights is [here](https://drive.google.com/file/d/16IoG47yzdyUnPqUgaV8ofeja5RgQjlAz/view?usp=drive_link).
+- SenPa-MAE: The cloud storage link for the weights is [here](https://drive.google.com/file/d/1B2g1nm2oxKVgocW22nvEFkFellKZ6ATX/view?usp=sharing).
 Download the weights and place them in the `MODEL_WEIGHTS_DIR` directory.
-You can use `gdown <UID>` to download the weights from the google drive link (the UID is the stuff between '/d/' and '/view?usp=drive_link')
+You can use `gdown <UID>` to download the weights from the google drive link (the UID is the stuff between '/d/' and '/view?usp=drive_link').
+E.g. `gdown 1B2g1nm2oxKVgocW22nvEFkFellKZ6ATX`

 ### Set Up Your Environment Variables